eddiedane/rake/README.md

 - `nodes` (array): A list of node configurations for interacting with page elements.
 Each node can have:

-  - `selector` (string): CSS selector for the element to interact with.
+  - `element` (string): CSS selector or XPath for the element to interact with.
   - `all` (boolean): Whether to interact with all matching elements or just the first one.
   - `show` (boolean): Whether to scroll the element into view before interacting.
   - `actions` (array): List of actions to perform on the element.
 Each action can be: